junxit/us-congress-bills-116/bill.md

   > - **(l)** *Accelerated payments for certain flight training*
   >   - **(1)** *Payments* An individual enrolled in a program of education pursued at a vocational school or institution of higher learning in which flight training is required to earn the degree being pursued (including with respect to a dual major, concentration, or other element of such a degree) may elect to receive accelerated payments of amounts for tuition and fees determined under subsection (c).
 The amount of each accelerated payment shall be an amount equal to twice the amount for tuition and fee so determined under such subsection, but the total amount of such payments may not exceed the total amount of tuition and fees for the program of education.
 The amount of monthly stipends shall be determined in accordance with such subsection (c) and may not be accelerated under this paragraph.
   >   - **(2)** *Educational counseling* An individual may make an election under paragraph (1) only if the individual receives educational counseling under section 3697A(a) of this title.
-  >   - **(3)** *Charge against entitlement* The number of months of entitlement charged an individual for accelerated payments made pursuant to paragraph (1) shall be determined at the rate of two months for each month in which such an accelerated payment is made.
+  >   - **(3)** *Charge against entitlement* The number of months of entitlement charged an individual for accelerated payments made pursuant to paragraph (1) shall be determined at the rate of 2 months for each month in which such an accelerated payment is made.

 - **(c)** *Flight training at public institutions* Subsection (c)(1)(A) of such section 3313 is amended—
   - **(1)** in clause (i)—